adam-sid/java-game-engine/README.md

 ## Set-up

-1. Ensure you have maven and java (minimum version 17) installed
+1. Ensure you have maven and Java (JDK version 17 min) installed
 2. Clone repo and from the main directory (cw-stag) run the following:
 ```bash
 mvn clean package